The Salesforce Connector allows you to integrate Salesforce into your data flow by pushing or pulling data from various Salesforce tables.

 - Batch Input Size The maximum number of input queries to include in the same batch.

-- Batch Output Size The maximum number of output queries to include in the same batch.
+- Batch Size The maximum number of Batch Messages to include in a Batch Group.

 - Transaction Size The maximum number of queries allowed in a transaction.